 Type 2: The Yield Seeker

-Since peer lending was first discovered by techies due to the nature of the investing platform, many of them are big believers and evangelists of the platforms (thanks to you guys for that) and they are also often also the Yield Seeker.
+Since marketplace lending was first discovered by techies, many of them are big believers and evangelists of the platforms (thanks to you guys for that).
+They are also often the Yield Seeker.
 They accept the risk that some loss is happening and will happen and figure it will all even out well to their advantage in the end.
-For almost all loans made since 2010 on these platforms, that is proving to be true.
+For almost all loans made since 2010 on these platforms, that is proving to be true except for the 2015 and 2016 vintages, which I describe in these 2 posts Is p2p lending dying? and LC Returns: 2 Years Are the Drag.

 Type 3: The "Other Than The Stock Market" Investor

 Here is a type of investor I'm personally very familiar with as I fall into this category.
-The "Other Than The Stock Market" investor is an investor who seeks to invest his or her money in something he understands and does not think is rigged against him.
-Lots of people had thought there are system problems with the stock market that rig it against the smaller investor.
-Just this week, 60 Minutes did a story on high speed computerized trading and shows how the market is rigged in favor of those with the most speedy powerful trading systems.
+This is an investor who seeks to invest his or her money in something he understands and does not think is rigged against him.
+Lots of people think there are system problems with the stock market that rig it against the smaller investor.
+Even back in 2014 when I originally published this, 60 Minutes did a story on high speed computerized trading.
+The piece shows how the market is rigged in favor of those with the most speedy powerful trading systems.
 It's a race for speed and us little investors lose.

 Type 4: The "Stick It to the Man" Investor